Sky News Australia: History

-Sky News Channel's parent company, Australian News Channel (ANC), was owned equally by British Sky Broadcasting (now Sky Limited; which is now a division of Comcast), Seven Media Group and Nine Entertainment Co., each with a 33% stake in the company from its founding until December 2016, when it was acquired by News Corp Australia.
+Sky News Channel's parent company, Australian News Channel (ANC), was owned equally by British Sky Broadcasting (now Sky Limited; which is now a division of Comcast), Seven Media Group and Nine Entertainment, each with a 33% stake in the company from its founding until December 2016, when it was acquired by News Corp Australia.

+Sky News Australia launched at 5 pm on 19 February 1996, as the first Australian-produced television news channel.
+The channel aired its 50,000th unique newscast on 23 April 2003 at 11 am.
+Sky News was added to Austar on 1 April 2000.

 In 2004, Sky News began broadcasting Sky News Active, its on-demand interactive TV news service.
 In 2008, Sky News launched the Sky News Business Channel, and on 20 January 2009, Sky News launched Australian Public Affairs Channel (A-PAC).
 It began widescreen broadcasting on 17 May 2009.
+In 2013, Sky News Australia was granted A$20 million in funding from its parent company to be used over three years.

 Sky News Australia began broadcasting in high definition on 1 December 2015.
-A fourth spin-off channel, Sky News Election Channel, was launched on 1 May 2016.

-In 2013, Sky News Australia was granted A$20 million in funding from its parent company to be used over three years.

 In mid-2019, the channel began expanding its digital operations.
 This included a content partnership with YouTube, Microsoft News, Facebook and Taboola.
 That led to new, opinion-focused videos being uploaded more frequently and across News Corp platforms, after having previously not uploaded any videos from February 2017 to April 2019.

 In February 2018, Sky News Australia launched a digital-first brand and content platform called 2600.
 The online political newsletter is sent out daily with breaking news from Canberra.

-In November 2018, Sky News terminated the contract of former Liberal Party MP and late-night presenter Ross Cameron for using racist language to describe Chinese people.
+In November 2018, Sky News terminated the contract of former Liberal Party MP and late-night presenter Ross Cameron for using sinophobic language to describe Chinese people.

+In July 2024, it was reported that the network would relocate to the News Corp Australia headquarters in Surry Hills in 2025.

+News Corp's license to the Sky News brand is expected to expire as early as late-2026, and Sky Limited is not expected to renew the agreement due to the change in ownership and the divergence in editorial direction between Sky News UK and Sky News Australia.
+It was reported that News Corp were considering rebranding the network as either "Australian News Channel" or a name containing "Fox News" (derived from U.S. sister network owned by Fox Corporation) or "Talk" (coming from News UK brand Talkradio, which operates a spin-off internet television service).